 Baker Botts L.L.P. has not rendered an opinion regarding the treatment of a unitholder where common units are loaned to a short seller to cover a short sale of common units; therefore, unitholders desiring to assure their status as partners and avoid the risk of gain recognition from a loan to a short seller are urged to modify any applicable brokerage account agreements to prohibit their brokers from borrowing their units.
 The IRS has announced that it is actively studying issues relating to the tax treatment of short sales of partnership interests.
-Please also read "-Disposition of Common Units-Recognition of Gain or Loss."
+Please also read "-Disposition of common units-Recognition of gain or loss" beginning on page 139.